SaaS or on-premise solution: which do you choose in switching to a Smart Building?

 The office building has undergone profound upheavals in recent years, with the background of needing to make it a place to strengthen attachment to the company and collaboration between teams.
 With this in mind, the office must offer spaces that promote discussion and creativity, while ensuring that they are viable economically: as employees no longer travel to the workplace every day, the private space on offer must be flexible and shared.

 The only way to combine all these requirements is to put in place procedures and tools which the employee has full use of.
 In other words, the employee making the effort to travel to his workplace must benefit from an impeccable experience.
-So, employees must be able to book their workstation or a meeting room in 2 clicks, be notified of the arrival of a visitor by a push notification, be informed of and easily indicate their participation in a business event in the premises, etc.
+So, employees must be able to book their workstation or a meeting room in 2 clicks, be notified of the arrival of a visitor by a push notification, be informed of and easily indicate their participation in a business event on the premises, etc.

-The transformation of an asset into a smart building, a connected building and service based, therefore must include the implementation of an application specific to the building.
+The transformation of an asset into a smart building, a connected building, and service-based, therefore must include the implementation of an application-specific to the building.
 Several types of tools exist to achieve this changeover:

-- SaaS (Software as a Service) software, which can be used online by subscription from the publisher of the solution.
+- SaaS (Software as a Service) software, can be used online by subscription from the publisher of the solution.
 These turnkey platforms allow fast set-up without a physical installation.
 Technical maintenance and visual and functional updates are included in the rental.

 - On-premise software (“Agency” model), developed specifically by a web agency at the request of a client.
 The operation and maintenance of these tailor-made solutions must be carried out and supported by the customer or entrusted to a service provider (who will have to be remunerated).

 SaaS or on-premise software: what is the most suitable option for digitising a building?